 It’s the fantasy of every want-to-be starlet or diva (even if only in your imagination): applying luscious make-up, styling voluminous hair, and spritzing with flowery perfume while gazing at yourself in the mirror of a gorgeous, functional, and comfortable dressing table vanity.

 It is so much more meaningful and fulfilling than merely doing your makeup at the humdrum bathroom counter.
+Vanity mirrors add style and glamour to the whole affair.

 Building your Own Vanity from Scratch